 This conflict is an ever-present stress on Turner.
 At home, Turner's oafish father beats her peacemaker mother whenever his daughter isn't around.
-When she is he swills cheap beer and rants about the shame her career has brought on the family.
-At work, even would-be allies like Clancy Brown's Detective Nick Mann make it their business to comment on her attractiveness and spin ribald tales about severed manhoods.
-Bigelow frames these situations in terms of territorial markers, established men communicating their indifference to Turner's presence and any attendant (or expected) social niceties by being deliberately vulgar.
+When she drops by he swills cheap beer and rants about the shame her career has brought on the family.
+At work even would-be allies. like Clancy Brown's Detective Nick Mann. make it their business to comment on her attractiveness and spin ribald tales about severed manhoods.
+Bigelow frames these situations in terms of territorial markers; established men communicating their indifference to Turner's presence, and any attendant (or expected) social niceties, by being deliberately vulgar.
 There will be no concessions for Turner based on her sex, she is treated as an interloper who must do all the adjusting in this new, hostile environment.

 Monday, 7 August 2017

 Does the idea of laying your hands on dozens of 8-bit video games quicken your pulse?
 Would you like to simulate the experience of owning a NES Classic beamed in from an alternative dimension where Mario and pals never really took off?
 Derek Yu, Eirik Suhrke, Jon Perry, Paul Hubans and Ojiro Fumoto have got you covered!
 UFO 50 is an instant library of flickering, game jammed gems, courtesy of the developers and musicians behind Spelunky, Downwell, The Indie Game Legend and card game Time Barons.